On the rationality problem for quadric bundles: Quadric bundles and quadrics over non-closed fields

 \subsection{Quadric bundles}

-A quadric bundle is a flat morphism $f:X\longrightarrow S$ of projective varieties over a field $k$ whose generic fibre is a smooth quadric over $k(S)$.
+In this section we work over an algebraically closed field $k$ of characteristic different from two; as we will be applying Bertini's theorem on base point free linear series, we will sometimes need to restrict further to the case $\operatorname{char}(k)=0$.
+A quadric bundle is a flat morphism $f:X\longrightarrow S$ of projective varieties over $k$ whose generic fibre is a smooth quadric over $k(S)$.
 If $f$ is not assumed to be flat, then $X$ is called weak quadric bundle.
-For simplicity, we will assume that $k$ is algebraically closed of characteristic zero (usually $k=\C$).

 Let $q:\mathcal E\longrightarrow L$ be a generically non-degenerate line bundle valued quadratic form on some vector bundle $\mathcal E$ on $S$ such that $q_s\neq 0$ for all $s\in S$.
 Then $q\in H^0(S,\Sym^2(\mathcal E^\vee)\otimes L)$ and the hypersurface $X:=\{q=0\}\subset \CP(\mathcal E)$ is a quadric bundle over $S$; flatness follows because all fibres $X_s=\{q_s=0\}\subset \CP(\mathcal E_s)$ have the same Hilbert polynomial.
 The degeneration locus on $S$ is given by the divisor where $q$ does not have full rank.